kiwicarolin/kiwicarolin.github.io/index.md

 ## Research

-* Exploring reconstructed crime scenes in Virtual Reality
+* Exploring interactive reconstructed crime scenes in Virtual Reality for a better user experience
 * Investigating the impact of Virtual Reality on decision-making, attention and memory in a reconstructed scene following a narrative
 * Improving presentation of forensic evidence for better understanding by the jury